 The Foundation Stage children are the youngest children in our school.
-We have two nursery classes with a morning nursery and an afternoon session.
-There are three reception classes in total.
+This comprises of our Nursery ‘Bee’ Class and three reception classes – Eeyore, Piglet and Tigger.

-The teachers in Foundation Stage plan and use the Early Year Foundation Stage (EYFS) curriculum which was implemented in September 2012.
-Within this curriculum there is a strong emphasis on children learning through play, and at Mildmay our Foundation Stage classrooms reflect this.
-The curriculum is broken into different areas of development (rather than subject areas).
+The Teachers plan using the Early Year Foundation Stage (EYFS) curriculum which was implemented in September 2012.
+Within this curriculum there is a strong emphasis on children learning through play, and at Mildmay, our Foundation Stage classrooms and outside area reflect this.
+The curriculum is currently split into different areas of development (rather than subject areas).

 The Prime Areas are: